 The C4 was introduced in September 1983.
 The final design was a completely complicated undertaking that incorporated a ton of the latest technology at the time.

-Brief history of C4 Corvette changes by year
+The Evolution of the C4 Corvette by Year

 - 1984 – The all-new Corvette had a drag coefficient of a 0.3 which was 24 percent more aerodynamic than its predecessor.
 Top speed was over 150 MPH.
 The C4 5.7 liter Cross Fire engine included 205 horsepower, 290 lb-ft of torque, a one-piece removable targa top, and digital dash board.
 The base price was $21,800, and 51,547 1984 Vettes are produced.